What is it?

 › Strengthen neck muscles

-› Correct muscle imbalance
+› Correct muscle imbalances

-› Improve postural control and symmetry
+› Improve postural control, alignment, and symmetry through the milestones

 These goals will be addressed through stretching, strengthening, myofascial work, positioning, possible kinesiotaping, and a comprehensive home exercise program.
 If not treated, torticollis can result in compensatory scoliosis and may require surgical intervention.